-It thrives in dark, dank spaces, and can be dangerous for you and your home.
+It thrives in dark, dank spaces, and can be dangerous for you and your family, pets and home.
 Here are some facts on mould.

 According to Health Canada’s website, mould can be any fungus that grows on damp materials.
 Even though it’s usually referred to as “black mould,” it can be almost any colour.
 The fungus often looks like a stain and sometimes gives off a musty or earthy odour — a clue to help discover it when hidden under paint or wallpaper.

 According to the Canadian Mortgage and Housing Corporation website, mould flourishes when it has plenty of nutrients.
 This can happen when water leaks in from the outdoors — through the floor, walls, roof or plumbing.
 Mould can also grow when there isn’t enough ventilation to get rid of moisture produced by day-to-day activities in a home such as washing clothes or cooking.

 Mould reproduces by releasing tiny spores into the air, and these spores can then be inhaled.
 Mould spores are always present outdoors, but when growing inside, their concentrated numbers are usually higher.

 While some moulds are harmless or even useful, fungus growing unchecked can be dangerous to a person’s health and the structural integrity of a building.

 Health Canada says mould can cause eye, nose and throat irritation, as well as coughing, wheezing and shortness of breath.
 It can also cause allergic reactions, worsen symptoms of asthma and has been linked to fatigue and headaches.

 While healthy people may not be as susceptible to the effects of mould, it can seriously harm the young.
 According to the Ontario Ministry of Health and Long-Term Care, mould can cause coughing and bleeding in the lungs of infants and young children.